Ripon: Education

 Ripon is home to Ripon Grammar School which is a selective intake, state secondary school.
 The school claims to take roots from the school which was attached to the Collegiate Church, founded during the time of the Angle kingdom of Northumbria by Saint Wilfrid.
 The refoundation date for the school was during the reign of Queen Mary I in 1555.
 The school has several notable alumni, known as Old Riponians, including theologian Bishop Beilby Porteus, historian Bishop William Stubbs, fashion designer Bruce Oldfield and television presenter Richard Hammond.
 In the modern day the school hosts around 800 pupils, gaining engineering status in 2006, it receives favourable reports from the Ofsted, being either good or outstanding.
-Opposite Ripon Grammar on Clotherholme Road is the non-selective Outwood Academy Ripon (formerly Ripon College, a secondary comprehensive school), which was also known as Ripon City School until 1999.
-It has around 630 pupils and is exceeding the national average of GCSE and A-Level results.
+Opposite Ripon Grammar on Clotherholme Road is the non-selective Outwood Academy Ripon (formerly Ripon College, a secondary modern school), which was also known as Ripon City School until 1999.
+It has around 630 pupils and is exceeding the national average of GCSE results.

 On the site of the Old Ripon Racecourse in Whitcliffe Lane was St Olave's Preparatory School.
 This site was taken over by an independent co-ed preparatory school founded in 1960 called the Cathedral Choir School.
 The choir school closed in 2012 and the site has now had approval for the building of new residential dwellings.
 Ripon previously had higher education facilities in the form of the College of Ripon and York St John until 2001.
 This college had its roots in two Anglican teacher training colleges, which were founded in York in 1841 for men and 1846 for women.
 The women's college moved to Ripon in 1862.
 Over the next century, the colleges gradually diversified their education programmes.
 The colleges merged in 1974 to form the College of Ripon and York St John.
 The combined institution became a college of the University of Leeds in 1990.
 Between 1999 and 2001, all activities were transferred to York and the college received the name York St John University.
-One of York St John's buildings on its Lord Mayor's Walk campus was renamed 'Ripon' in June 2018 to commemorate Ripon Training College's "contribution to women’s education" over 123 years of service.
+One of York St John's buildings on its Lord Mayor's Walk campus was renamed 'Ripon' in June 2018 to commemorate Ripon Training College's "contribution to women's education" over 123 years of service.

 Evolve, a small, inclusive post-16 college is based in the centre of Ripon, which works alongside Craven College, which is based in Skipton.